afriesen731/mechanic_website/README.md

 1. **Access the Admin Dashboard**: Go to [http://localhost:8090/_](http://localhost:8090/_).
 2. **Create an Admin Account**: Follow the prompts to create a new admin account.

-3. **Add an Admin User**:
+### 9. Import Collections into PocketBase

+After creating your admin account, you'll need to import the database schema into PocketBase:

+1. **Go to Settings**: In the PocketBase admin dashboard, click on the **Settings** icon in the sidebar.
-   - After logging in, navigate to the **Users** section.
+2. **Import Collections**: Scroll down to the **Import Collections** section.
+3. **Load from JSON File**: Click on the **Load from JSON File** button.
+4. **Select `pb_schema.json`**:
+   - Navigate to the project directory where the `pb_schema.json` file is located.
+   - Select the `pb_schema.json` file.
+5. **Choose Import Options**:
+   - In the import dialog, select **Merge** to combine the imported collections with any existing ones.
+   - Review the changes to ensure they are correct.
+6. **Confirm Import**: Click on **Import** to apply the schema.

+### 10. Add an Admin User

-   - Add a new user and assign them the role of **Admin**.
+Now, add a new user with admin privileges:

-4. **Log In with New Admin User**: Use the credentials of the newly created admin user to log in to the dashboard.
+1. **Navigate to Users**: In the PocketBase admin dashboard, click on **Users** in the sidebar.
+2. **Add New User**: Click on the **+ New User** button.
+3. **Fill in User Details**: Provide the necessary details for the new user, such as email and password.
+4. **Assign Admin Role**: Set the user's role to **Admin**.
+5. **Save User**: Click **Create** to save the new admin user.

+### 11. Log In with the New Admin User

+Log out of the current admin account and log in using the credentials of the new admin user you just created.

-### 9. Access the Website
+### 12. Access the Website

 Open your browser and go to the URL displayed by the development server (e.g., [http://localhost:5173](http://localhost:5173)) to use the website.

 ---

+**Note**:

-**Note**: Ensure that both the PocketBase server and the development server are running simultaneously.
-If you encounter any issues, check the terminal outputs for error messages and verify that all steps were followed correctly.
+- Ensure that both the PocketBase server and the development server are running simultaneously.
+- If you encounter any issues, check the terminal outputs for error messages and verify that all steps were followed correctly.
+- The `pb_schema.json` file contains the database schema required for the project.
+Importing it ensures that all necessary collections and fields are set up correctly in PocketBase.